brendanzab/moniker/README.md

 [gitter-badge]: https://badges.gitter.im/brendanzab/moniker.svg
 [gitter-lobby]: https://gitter.im/brendanzab/moniker

-Moniker aims to alleviate the error-prone boilerplate required to keep track of bound variables across nested scopes, making it easier to implement new programming languages and domain-specific languages in Rust.
+Moniker makes it easy to track usages variables across nested scopes in programming language implementations.

+Instead of implementing name-handling code by hand (which is often tedious and error-prone), Moniker provides a number of types and traits for declaratively describing name binding directly in your language's abstract syntax tree.
+From this we can derive the corresponding name-handling code automatically!

 ## Motivation